-- McArthur River In the Cameco Q4 2024 MD&A, Cameco disclosed that a total of 20.3 million pounds U3O8 (on a 100% basis) was produced at McArthur River/Key Lake in 2024, exceeding its plan of 19 million pounds U3O8.
-The McArthur River mine produced 15.8 million pounds U3O8, which was less than its plan to produce 18.3 million pounds U3O8, primarily due to a shutdown at the mine to accommodate ventilation repairs to shaft two.
-In addition, the mine's performance was impacted by the availability of mobile equipment and certain workforce skills.
-Cameco stated a total of 5.2 million pounds U3O8 in the same period of 2023.
-Cameco further stated that it plans to produce 18 million pounds U3O8 (on a 100% basis) at McArthur River in 2025.
-Cameco also noted that, in 2025, McArthur River is scheduled to transition into two new mine areas within zone 1 and the zone 4 clay area.
-It disclosed that the risk of unforeseen challenges during the development of these areas could impact on the production from alternative mining areas. - Langer Heinrich In an announcement dated November 12, 2024, Paladin Energy Ltd. ("Paladin") provided revised guidance on production at the Langer Heinrich mine.
-As a result of the lower-than-expected production results for October 2024 and, noting the ongoing challenges and operational variability experienced to date in ramping up production, Paladin disclosed that it had determined to revise its fiscal year 2025 production guidance to 3.0 million to 3.6 million pounds U3O8 (previously 4.0 million to 4.5 million pound U3O8 s) and withdraw all other guidance in relation to fiscal year 2025.
-Paladin stated that October production (186,667 pounds U3O8) was lower than planned primarily due to continued variability in the stockpiled ore processed, resulting in a lower than planned average feed grade for the month, and disruptions to the supply of water from its local water supplier, NamWater, which restricted the throughput volume of ore tonnes processed through the plant.
-It further disclosed that the challenges it experienced with throughput and grade variability at the mine in October 2024 were partially offset by an improvement in average recoveries for the month (approximately 87%).
+• McArthur River - In the Cameco Q4 2024 MD&A, Cameco disclosed that a total of 20.3 million pounds U3O8 (on a 100% basis) was produced at McArthur River/Key Lake in 2024, exceeding its plan of 19.0 million pounds U3O8.
+The McArthur River mine produced 15.8 million pounds U3O8, which was less than its planned production for the period of 18.3 million pounds U3O8, primarily due to a shutdown at the mine to accommodate ventilation repairs to shaft two.
+In addition, it disclosed that the mine's performance was impacted by the availability of mobile equipment and workforce availability.
+Cameco forecasted that it plans to produce 18 million pounds U3O8 (on a 100% basis) at McArthur River in 2025.
+Cameco also noted that, in 2025, McArthur River is scheduled to transition into two new mine areas within its zone 1 and the zone 4 clay area.
+Cameco disclosed that the risk of unforeseen challenges during the development of these areas could impact its production schedule, the extent of which will depend on the magnitude of the delay and the mine's ability to substitute with production from alternative mining areas.

+In the Cameco Q1 2025 MD&A, Cameco disclosed total production of 4.6 million pounds U_3O_8 from McArthur River and Key Lake in the three months ended March 31, 2025, compared to 5.0 million pounds U_3O_8 in the same period of 2024, due to differences in the annual mine plans.

+• Langer Heinrich - In an announcement dated November 12, 2024, Paladin Energy Ltd. ("Paladin") provided revised guidance on production at the Langer Heinrich mine.
+As a result of the lower-than-expected production results for October 2024 and, noting the ongoing challenges and operational variability experienced to date in ramping up production, Paladin disclosed that it had revised its fiscal year 2025 production guidance down to 3.0 million to 3.6 million pounds U3O8 (previously 4.0 million to 4.5 million pounds U3O8).
+It also withdrew all other guidance in relation to 2025.
+Paladin stated that October 2024 production (186,667 pounds U3O8) was lower than planned primarily due to continued variability in the stockpiled ore processed, resulting in a lower than planned average feed grade for the month, and disruptions to the supply of water from its local water supplier, NamWater, which restricted the throughput volume of ore tonnes processed through the plant.
+Paladin further disclosed that the challenges it experienced with throughput and grade variability at the mine in October 2024 were partially offset by an improvement in average recoveries for the month (approximately 87%).